bluebrown/bluebrown.github.io/docs/programming/2023-06-17-bit-flags-in-go.md

                     └───── blue
 ```

-Each color occupies on bit in the integer variable.
-Above, all bits are set to
+Each color occupies on bit in the integer variable or *bit field*.
+Above, all
-0, so we consider the respective colors to be *unset*.
+bits are set to 0, so we consider the respective colors to be *unset*.

 Now we can use bitwise operators to manipulate individual bits of the rgb
-variable
+variable.

-In order to make it easier to manipulate the bits, we create a variable for each
+In order to make it easier to manipulate the bits, we create a constant *bit
-color.
+mask* for each color.

 ```go
 const (